-The hāngī was the most widely used method of cooking by Māori for more than 2000 years.
-Now saved mainly for special occasions, foods cooked in a hangi include chicken, pork and mutton, as well as various vegetables.
-One of the best places to enjoy this cultural feast is Rotorua, in the central North Island – book yourself in for a Māori cultural experience.
+The Māori hāngī is a traditional earth oven style of cooking.
+Now saved mainly for special occasions, foods cooked in a hāngī include chicken, pork and mutton, as well as pumpkin, potato and kumara (sweet potato).
+One of the best places to enjoy this cultural feast is Rotorua, in the central North Island, where you can also taste food that has been steam-cooked in naturally heated geothermal pools.
 You might also get to savour a delicious hāngī-steamed pudding for dessert.